marcarreaza/pocketseeker/README.md

 export PATH=$PATH:/path/to/pocketseeker
 ```

-Replace /path/to/pocketseeker with the absolute path to the cloned repository.
-You can also add this line to your .bashrc, .zshrc, or equivalent shell config file to make it permanent.
+Replace `/path/to/pocketseeker` with the absolute path to the cloned repository.
+You can also add this line to your `.bashrc`, `.zshrc`, or equivalent shell config file to make it permanent.

 ## ️🔎 How pocketseeker.py Works